Stock-Smith/Stock-Smith/README.md

 - **User Authentication:** Secure user accounts for personalized portfolio management.
 - **Stock Prediction:** Utilizes a machine learning model to provide future stock price predictions.
 - **Market Dashboard:** A comprehensive overview of the market's performance.

+## Architecture

+A detailed explanation of the project architecture can be found in the [Architecture document](./docs/architecture.md).

 ## Installation